wp-plugins/edd-thirdparty-bloglink/readme.txt

 == Screenshots ==

-1. A screen shot of the fields that this plugin adds.
+1. A screenshot of the fields that this plugin adds to the "Download Prices" post metabox.

 2. Example usage for code.
 In this case, if "edd_third_party" returns true, I display the third-party badge.
 If "edd_wp_plugin" returns true, I add the "FREE Download" text and the WordPress FontAwesome icon to the button.